 If you have an expanding frame and there was one elementary particle in every possible place of it and no particle would have any extra velocity relative to the expanding frame (every particle locally stands still with respect to the expanding frame), then every possible velocity would be possessed by precisely one particle.

-Suppose the fermion explosion is very precise.
+Suppose the vacuum particle fermion explosion is very precise.
 The velocities of the vacuum particles then are determined about 100 %.

 The Heisenberg uncertainty relation is: